Varvarin bridge bombing

-The Varvarin bridge bombing was an aerial bombing executed by NATO as part of the Operation Allied Force.
+The Varvarin bridge bombing on 30 May 1999 was an aerial bombing executed by NATO as part of the Operation Allied Force.
 Ten people were killed and 17 were severely injured, all of them civilians.

 Events

 On 30 May 1999, as part of the NATO bombing of Yugoslavia, the NATO bombed a bridge crossing the Velika Morava river in Varvarin.
 It was Sunday and the streets were full of people going to the market or coming back from the Orthodox church service for the Holy Trinity that had just finished.
 Soon after noon, two low-flying NATO F-16 warplanes fired the first laser-guided bomb strike against the bridge, killing three people and severely injuring five more.
 A few minutes after the first strike, as people rushed to the bridge to help the injured, two more bombs were fired.
-In total, 10 people were killed and 17 were severely injured.
+In total, 10 civilians were killed and 17 were severely injured.

 The 10 fatal victims were Sanja Milenković (15), Milan Savić (28), Vojkan Stanković (30), Zoran Marinković (33), Stojan Ristić (52), Ratibor Simonović (24), Ružica Simonović (55), Milivoje Ćirić (66), Dragoslav Terzić (67) and Tola Apostolović (74).

-The nationality of the pilots is unknown and the military purpose of the operation remains unclear.
+The pilots were American and the military purpose of the operation remains unclear.

 Reactions

 NATO spokesperson Jamie Shea declared that the bridge was a military target.
 Locals said that the bridge was too narrow for tanks and it was attacked on a clear day instead of during the night, accusing NATO of deliberately killing civilians.
+After this incident, NATO changed its rules of engagement.